 1. Best budget destination: Freycinet, Tasmania

-September is prime whale watching season across Australia's eastern coast.
-For a more budget-friendly option, you can hit up your local such as Sydney, Hervey Bay, Gold Coast and Fraser Island to catch these magnificent mammals, but for something different, try Great Oyster Bay in Freycinet.
+September is prime whale-watching season across Australia's eastern coast.
+Budget-friendly and local options to catch these magnificent mammals include Sydney, Hervey Bay, Gold Coast and Fraser Island, but for something different, try Great Oyster Bay in Freycinet.

 It's a month-long event featuring colourful blooms, markets, sculptures, workshops, amusement rides, live entertainment and children's activities.

 - Top September events: Floriade, Canberra Times Fun Run (4 September) and the Canberra Moon Festival (9-11 September).

 4. Best for adventure: Darwin and Top End, Northern Territory

 If you're longing to feel a sense of adventure, then Darwin and the Top End is the place to be.
 Spend a few days touring Kakadu National Park or Katherine Gorge.
 The weather is warm with low humidity, making it an ideal time to visit before the hotter weather arrives with summer.

 You can't really say you've been to the Top End if you haven't come face-to-face with a croc.
 For those brave enough, try the thrilling cage of death experience at Crocosaurus Cove.

 - September weather: 23-33℃, spring.

 - Top September events: Darwin Street Art Festival (26 August - 5 September) and Mindil Beach Sunset Market (every Thursday and Sunday).

 5. Best for getting out on the water: The Gold Coast, Queensland